garethky/glowforge-colorific-fusion360-post/README.md

 * Add an option to compensate for inverted Z axis in the setup.
 * Support centering the SVG content in a frame the size of the Glowforge bed (size is configurable)
 * Add comments to and names and IDs to SVG elements.
 Each op is numbered with a unique ID.
 Comments are supported as HTML comments.
+* Support centering the design in the machine workspace with the 'Use Work Area' option.
+* Show a red error box if your design is larger than the machine workspace size when 'Use Work Area' is on.

 ## Wishlist
 * Scoring support - this is no currently officially suppoorted by Glowforge.
 Dashed lines seem like the obvious choice but thye produce an error.